Healthy Gait

 )

-Eventually, this will produce a controller that is robust against walking on ice.
+Eventually, this will produce a controller that is robust against walking on a slippery slope.
 Be sure to check the intermediate results in the Optimization Results

 panel!